Home » Blog » 15 Things to Declutter (That Aren’t Things)

 Tough love time: stop believing you’re trapped.
 If you’re not happy with your life, acknowledge that you are in control.

 If you feel guilty in any way about making time to take care of yourself, please stop and let it go.
-Practising self-care is important because it creates a strong foundation (YOU!!) for everything else you want to do in your life.
+Practising self-care is important because if you don’t take care of yourself, you can’t take care of anything or anyone else.

 RELATED POST: 14 Ways to Stop Living for the Weekends